 Health literacy can help individuals overcome the bias in treatment they receive.
 According to the American Medical Association, poor health literacy is a stronger prediction of a person’s actual health than age, income, employment status, education level and race.
-Only 12% of U.S. adults have proficient health literacy skills according to data presented by Michelle Spatz from the National Network of Libraries of Medicine (NNLM), Pacific Northwest Region.
-Michelle shared that our healthcare system continues to become more complex and fragmented.
+Only 12% of U.S. adults have proficient health literacy skills according to data presented by Michele Spatz from the National Network of Libraries of Medicine (NNLM), Pacific Northwest Region.
+Michele shared that our healthcare system continues to become more complex and fragmented.
 Individuals must assume greater responsibility for self-care.
 At the same time, our society actively markets unhealthy lifestyles, and our educational systems do not really teach health literacy skills, such as how to access, understand, assess, and use information to improve personal health.
 She encouraged libraries to better understand community needs, engage with others who provide health literacy programming, and to develop new programming in their libraries.

 Health literacy is proven to help overcome disparate impacts according to Dr. Linda Ko from the University of Washington Health Communication Research Center.
 Dr. Ko’s program, Together We Stride,focuses on addressing childhood obesity in rural, Hispanic communities by providing health information for children and their families.
 The program improves the nutritional literacy of children through comic books, families through nutrition classes, and teachers through training to increase children’s media literacy and physical activity.
 The program is seeing interim results that show changes in diet, physical activity, and children’s Body Mass Index-score.